TienHuynh25/multi-threaded-webserver/README.md

-# Assignment 1 Multi-Threaded Web Server and Analysis
+# Multi-Threaded Web Server and Analysis
 ## Par1: Simple Multi-Threaded Web Server
 This is a Python-based multi-threaded web server designed to serve files and directory listings.
 The server listens on a specified port and serves files from a specified directory.
 You can run it as a single-threaded or multi-threaded application, depending on your needs.